hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Physics types.md

 See `FSolverCollisionEventFilter`, `FSolverBreakingEventFilter`, `FSolverTrailingEventFilter` and `FSolverRemovalEventFilter`.

 ## `UPhysicsCollisionHandler`
-A very basic class that a world can have (created in `UWorld::InitWorld`).
+A very basic class that a world can have (created in `UWorld::InitWorld`), set subclass in world settings `PhysicsCollisionHandlerClass`.
 By default it offers to play a sound when two rigid bodies collide with each other.

 It has two important virtuals: `HandlePhysicsCollisions_AssumesLocked` and `DefaultHandleCollision_AssumesLocked`.